Francesca da Rimini

 Saverio Mercadante 1795–1870

 First performed August 6 2016, Palazzo Ducale, Martina Franca

-A production from the Tirol Festival in Erl
+A coproduction with the Tirol Festival in Erl

 Sung in Italian with German & English surtitles